JGuetschow/UNFCCC_non-AnnexI_data/docs/source/contribution.md

 | CH4    | 1.B.2                      | 0    | 0.27 | 0.59 | 1.38 | 8.00  | 18.89 | 19.51 |

 There are also situations in which we have to limit the years for the downscaling.

+The downscaling is described in the [Primap2 documentation.](https://primap2.readthedocs.io/en/stable/special_usage.html#Downscaling)